Work with a Study Permit

 The immigration information on this page has been reviewed and endorsed by Regulated Canadian Immigration Consultants (RCIC) in compliance with the Canadian Immigration and Refugee Protection Act.
 However, this is not a legal document and information may change without notice.

 Looking for more information?

 We're happy to help answer your questions.
-Please email email@example.com if you have any specific questions.
-We also recommend you check out the Government of Canada's Immigration, Refugees and Citizenship page for all up to date information.
+Feel free to submit any immigration questions to the NAIT Student Service Centre.
+You can also visit the Government of Canada's immigration and citizenship page for up to date information.